-Using Speed dial (Menu 4.5), you can assign up to eight phone numbers from your Contact list that you use most frequently to the number keys 2 to 9, and then dial them whenever you want simply by pressing and holding the associated number key.
+Using Speed Dial (Menu 4.5), you can assign up to seven phone numbers from your Contact List to number keys 3 to 9 and dial them whenever you want simply by pressing and holding the associated number key.

-Note: Speed dial key 1 is reserved for your Voice Mail server number.
+Note: Speed dial keys 1 and 2 are reserved for retrieving Voice Mail and Video Mail.